 Religious education should enable children to:-

-- Develop knowledge and understanding of Christianity, Judaism, and other world religions (in Key Stage Two) including Islam and Hinduism.
+- Develop knowledge and understanding of Christianity, Judaism, and other world religions (from Key Stage One) including Islam and Hinduism.
 Develop respect for other people, their beliefs and their lifestyles.

 - Reflect upon their own experiences of happiness, fear, anger etc. to help develop their understanding of religion.

 - Look and the world with an inquisitive and unbiased perspective.

 Strategies for the teaching of Religious Education to fulfil aims: